 Like many disorders of the spine, sacroiliitis may develop with age, due to normal wear-and-tear.
 Certain health conditions and injuries may also increase the risk of developing SI joint pain.
 Sacroiliitis symptoms are similar to symptoms of other spine disorders, so people who have chronic lower back pain should see a healthcare provider to get an accurate diagnosis.

-Center for Pain Management specializes in diagnosing the causes of chronic pain and developing personalized treatment plans for our patients.
+Center for Pain Management in Indianapolis specializes in diagnosing the causes of chronic pain and developing personalized treatment plans for our patients.
 While there is no cure for degenerative conditions of the spine, treatment can minimize sacroiliac joint pain and help restore mobility.
 Call us today to schedule a consultation: (317) 706-7246.

 In addition to aging, causes of sacroiliitis may include: